rhboot/shim-review/README.md

 -------------------------------------------------------------------------------
 ### If your SHIM launches any other components, please provide further details on what is launched.
 -------------------------------------------------------------------------------
-The Shim only launches GRUB2.
+The shim only launches GRUB2.

 -------------------------------------------------------------------------------
 ### If your GRUB2 launches any other binaries that are not the Linux kernel in SecureBoot mode, please provide further details on what is launched and how it enforces Secureboot lockdown.